tam7777/stress/README.md

-# stress estimation from Gyroscope
+# Stress estimation from Gyroscope